-Hard water is when the water in your home has high amounts of minerals, such as magnesium and calcium, dissolved in it.
+Whether you obtain your water from your local municipality or have well water, you know that Ohio is notorious for hard water.
+If you have ever noticed a white crusty collection around your showerhead or faucet, that is a signal of water that contains high amounts of minerals, such as magnesium, lime, and calcium.
 It is typically not bad for your health, but it can cause issues with your pipes and drains.

-A sign that your water has too many minerals in it is residue left over after cleaning.
-This can include laundry coming out dingy, and even uncomfortable to wear, chalky spots on dishes and glasses, and a film covering your bathtub and shower.
-Another sign is stained porcelain, such as sinks and bathtubs.
+Residue left over after cleaning is one sign of hard water.
+This can include dingy laundry or your clothes feeling “rough” and itchy to chalky-looking spots on dishes and glasses, to film covering your bathtub and shower.
+Another sign is stained porcelain on sinks and bathtubs.

 Another sign is decreased water pressure in showers and sinks.
 This is due to a build-up of mineral deposits that constrict the flow of water.